sassoftware/sasviya-rshiny/README.md

 This app, written in R Shiny, is a low-code solution that displays SAS integration through APIs with open source languages.

-The interface developed in this repository will allow you to:<br/>
+The interface developed in this repository will allow you to:

-1.  import data to CAS <br/>
+1. import data to CAS
-2.  build features <br/>
+2. build features
-3.  train models.<br/>
+3. train models

 At the end, the user will have an end-to-end pipeline to test different approaches.